FAQ about eyeglasses and eyeglass frames

 Why should I bother to go to the eye doctor when I can simply pick up an inexpensive pair of eyeglasses at the store?

-- Regular eye exams are the only way to catch "silent" diseases in their early stages, when they're more easily treated.
+Regular eye exams are the only way to catch "silent" diseases, like glaucoma, in their early stages, so they can be treated before permanent vision loss occurs.